Reasoning about External Calls: Assertions

 As external code is unknown, it could, in principle, have unlimited effect and invalidate any assertion, and thus make reasoning about external calls impossible.
 However, because fields are private, assertions which read internal fields only, cannot be invalidated by external execution steps.
 Reasoning about external calls relies on such \emph{encapsulated} assertions.

-Judgment $M\ \vdash \encaps{A}$ from Def \ref{d:encaps:sytactic}, expresses $A$ looks up the contents of internal objects only, does not contain $\protectedFrom {\_} {\_}$, and does not contain $\inside {\_}$ in negative positions.
-Lemma \ref{lem:encap-soundness} says that $M\ \vdash \encaps{A}$ says that any external scoped execution step which involves $M$ and any set of other modules $\Mtwo$, preserves satisfaction of $A$.
+Judgment $M\ \vdash \encaps{A}$, {defined in} \aref{D.4}{\ref{d:encaps:sytactic}}, {requires that} $A$ looks up the contents of internal objects only, {that $A$} does not contain $\inside {\_}$ in negative positions, {nor does it} contain $\protectedFrom {\_} {\_}$ {in any position}.
+Lemma \ref{lem:encap-soundness} says that $M\ \vdash \encaps{A}$ {implies} that any external scoped execution step which involves $M$ and any set of other modules $\Mtwo$ {preserves} satisfaction of $A$.

 \begin{lemma}[Encapsulation] For all modules $M$, and assertions $A$: \begin{itemize} \item $ \proves{M}{\encaps{A}} \ \Longrightarrow\ \ \forall \Mtwo, \sigma, \sigma'.[ \ \ \satisfiesA{M}{\sigma}{(A \wedge \externalexec)}\ \wedge\ { \leadstoBounded {M\madd\Mtwo} {\sigma}{\sigma'}} \ \Longrightarrow\ {M},{\sigma'}\models {\as \sigma A} \ \ ]$ \end{itemize}